Description

 What Does the Price of Dendera & Luxor Excursion El Gouna Include?

-• Also, Transfer to Luxor and back to the hotel.
+- Also, transfer to Luxor and go back to the hotel.

-What does not Program of Dendera & Luxor Excursion El Gouna include?
+What does the Program of Dendera & Luxor Excursion El Gouna not include?

 Here’s a list of things you might want to consider bringing along for your trip